hdecarne/gentoo-extras-overlay/README.md

 * net-misc/freeswitch-{sounds,sounds-en,sounds-music}: New ebuild for the FreeSWITCH sound files.

+* www-apps/phpsysinfo: Updated ebuild for the phpSysInfo script.

 * net-fs/davfs2: Updated ebuild for the DAVFS2 WebDAV client.

 * app-admin/aws-cli: New ebuild for the AWS Command Line Interface (https://aws.amazon.com/cli/).